albertBarsegyan/Colored-Todo-app/README.md

-#Todo colored
+# Todo colored

 <center>I present to you</center>

-* Colored todo list.
+- Colored todo list.
-* More understandable
+- More understandable
-* Data saved in local storage
+- Data saved in local storage
-* Todo list will never forget your todo (even though page reloading)
+- Todo list will never forget your todo (even though page reloading)

+---

 <center>Ui of todo list</center>